xiaosheep01/SAAPS/README.md

 # SAAPS
-Single Amino Acids Polylimorphism Statistics (SAAPS) is a Python3-based character interface program that can be used and deployed on multiple systems, including Windows, Linux, and MacOS.
+Single Amino Acids Polymorphism Statistics (SAAPS) is a Python3-based character interface program that can be used and deployed on multiple systems, including Windows, Linux, and MacOS.
 The software is mainly used to quickly calculate single amino acid polymorphism (SAP), Shannon information entropy at each site of the sequence, and to analyze sequence features and cluster analysis by using Onehot encoding and dimensionality reduction algorithms.

 The raw input file of the SAAPS software is very simple, as long as the sequence file after alignment (nucleotide or amino acid), it can be used for processing and analysis.
 The main workflow of SAAPS is as follows: Firstly, by analyzing the characteristics of each sequence, the SAPs and Shannon information entropy of each point are calculated, and the corresponding result figures can be drawn at the same time.
 Then SAAPS screens the key sites according to the specified information entropy range, and transforms them into quantificable data by using Onehot encoding.
 Finally, the certain dimensionality reduction algorithm (PCA or t-SNE) is used to calculate the similarity level between sequences and draw the clustering scatter plot.